A majority of people say the customer experience influences their purchasing decisions.

 The launch date just got closer for those in the first group.
 After this, ensure that your content is in line with your persona and also achieves the desired result (such as enrolling customers in your program or making advanced features available).

-Although work is still to be done in the second group, they deserve props.
+Although there is still work to be done in the second group, they deserve props.
 There isn’t as much complexity or labor involved in content creation as you might think.

 To get your MVP off the ground, you need to be strategic and ask yourself what is essential.